 Car modifying is becoming increasingly popular.
 From Novas to Skylines, pretty much any car on the market can be modified and improved in some way or another.
 All you have to do is look around on a street.
 See the Subaru with a customized bonnet?
 Modified.
 See the car that seems to be scraping the floor?
 Modified.
 See the car with the black tints on the window?
 Modified.

 First impressions are very good, with a large picture of the main featured car on the cover.
 The price, £4.25, is expensive for a magazine but cheaper than Max or Fast Car.
 The thing which stands out the most is the free gift; since I started buying Redline I have accumulated two CDs, one of which is fantastic, a set of neon windscreen washers, an in-car UV light, a CD holder, a calender, and more posters than I can remember.
 The free gifts are top-notch, and always related to car modifying.
-So first impressions are good, how about the mag itself?There are loads of regular features in Redline.
-First off, one of the members of staff (usually Renton, the editor) has a message for the month on the first page.
-Along the right hand side are a load of columns which have the current staff names and pictures along with a short, witty comment following a different topic each month.
+So first impressions are good, how about the mag itself?

 The next page shows the cars featured in the mag, and the pages to find them on.
 Dominating the page is the cover car, which has a much larger pic.
 Next page shows the contents, ie. the regular features, cruise information, and the like.
 The regular features include:

 -Redletters Letters, emails, jokes, pictures, and recently texts from the public.
 A good place to read and have a laugh, and also very infomative.

 -Redhot New products, many of which are exclusive to Redline.
 Sectioned off into chapters, it is easy to read and features pictures of products such as alloys, bumpers, spoilers, and tuning parts.

 -Redpages A very large section of the mag.
 Basically devoted to adverts, this has a recently chaptered catalogue of adverts.
 The outstanding part of this is a massive chunk of pages used to sell modified cars for suprisingly cheap prices.
 They even sell feature cars!

 As far as a once-a-month magazine goes, this is a top notch purchase.
 Packed with information yet simple to read, and not totally circulated around women, I recommend this to anyone who is interested in cars.
 The price is fair, the content quality is fantastic, and the cars are brilliant.
 Go for it.